gnois/luaty/README.md

 *[Lua] with less [ty]ping*

 Luaty is a opinionated Lua dialect with [offside syntax](https://en.wikipedia.org/wiki/Off-side_rule).
-It and compiles to Lua and is written in Lua based on the excellent [LuaJIT Language Toolkit](https://github.com/franko/luajit-lang-toolkit).
+It compiles to Lua and is written in Lua based on the excellent [LuaJIT Language Toolkit](https://github.com/franko/luajit-lang-toolkit).

 Its primary raison d'etre is allow faster Lua coding with arguably cleaner syntax.